-Due to its high nutrient concentration, it is quite commonly used in these dishes.
+Due to their high nutrient concentration, everyone loves them.
 In India, it could be considered second to just mangoes.
-This ball of goodness, apart from being visually appealing and mouth-watering, is also packed with nutritional goodness.
+Apart from being visually appealing and mouth-watering, this ball of goodness is full of nutritional goodness.

 Nutritional Facts of Watermelon

-When a fruit provides that much nutritive value, you get an idea as to it’s abundant health benefits.
+When a fruit provides that much nutritional value, you know that it has abundant health benefits.
 While the list is pretty long, let’s take a look at the nine benefits that stand out:

-As per the research conducted by Purdue University in the USA, the high concentration of lycopene in the fruit helps protect the cells from damage and could lower the risk of cardiac diseases.
+As per the research conducted by Purdue University in the USA, the high concentration of lycopene in the fruit helps protect the cells from damage.
+It could lower the risk of cardiac diseases.

 The delightful fruit being rich in Vitamin C helps boost your body’s immune response.
-This, along with the goodness of Vitamin A, protects the body from infections.
+Thus, along with the goodness of Vitamin A, it protects the body from infections.

-Antibodies produced by this fruit can be attributed to the presence of Vitamin B6.
+Antibodies produced by this fruit is due to the presence of Vitamin B6.
 While watermelons are great for immunity, they also have excellent anti-inflammatory properties.
 The lycopene present is responsible for this property.

 Systemic inflammation can occur due to exposure to stress, smoking, pollution, and a range of diseases.
 Therefore, the consumption of anti-inflammatory fruits such as watermelon is essential to lead a healthy lifestyle.

-Watermelon is almost 92% water so you can already imagine how proficient it is at hydrating people.
+Watermelon is almost 92% water, so you can already imagine its proficiency at hydrating people.

 It has water in its name!
-It is filled with the goodness of electrolytes such as potassium and magnesium that help replenish energy levels instantly.
-This helps prevent heat strokes.
-An excellent diuretic it helps increase urine output without pressuring your kidneys.
+It has the goodness of electrolytes such as potassium and magnesium that help replenish energy levels instantly.
+This quality also helps prevent heat strokes.
+An excellent diuretic helps increase urine output without pressuring your kidneys.